miskopo/personal_page/README.md

 ## First Officer's Log ##

-Personal page of First Officer written in Flask
+Personal page of the First Officer written in Flask